SWC-OSG-Workshop/2017-05-17-JLAB/novice/DHTC/01-IntroGrid.md

 <li>   Software should preferably be single threaded, using less than 2 GB memory and
     each invocation should run for 1-12 hours (optimally under 3 hours).
 There is some support for jobs with longer run time, more memory or multi-threaded codes.
-    Please contact the user support at [user-support@opensciencegrid.org](mailto:user-support@opensciencegrid.org) for more information about these capabilities.</li>
+    Please contact the user support listed below for more information about these capabilities.</li>
 <li>   Only core utilities can be expected on the remote end.
 There are no standard
     versions of software such as 'gcc', 'python', 'BLAS' or others on the grid.